shnewto/ashpaper/README.md

 ## Some caveats about compliance with the informal spec
 - It's entirely possible at this point that some of my implementation deviates from the spec in unintended ways.
 If you spot anything like that, please raise an issue :heart: :heart:
-- There are rules for the words 'like' and 'as' that I've taken to mean simply the presence of the patterns 'like' or 'as'.
-So the rule for 'like' has the potential to match 'likes' and 'has' to match the rule for 'as' (barring any other rule that takes precedence).
 - Comments are not a part of the spec but are implemented in this version.
 They are denoted by lines beginning with the `;;` characters.
 For now, they will have an effect on the execution unless they are put at the end of the source file.
 - As I've read it, the rule for 'storing syllables' used in the title has less precedence that the rest of the rules, that means, for a program to successfully consume input, there must be no others instructions present.
 - The alliteration and rhyming rules are still unimplemented.